Vaccination and religion: Religious opposition to vaccination

+Legislation and religious exemptions

 In the UK, a number of Vaccination Acts were introduced to control vaccination and inoculation, starting in 1840, when smallpox inoculation was banned.
 The 1853 Act introduced compulsory free infant vaccination enforced by local authorities.
 By 1871, infant vaccination was compulsory and parents refusing to have their child vaccinated were fined and imprisoned if the fines were not paid.
 Resistance to compulsion grew, and in 1889, after riots in Leicester, a Royal Commission was appointed and issued six reports between 1892 and 1896.
 It recommended the abolition of cumulative penalties.
 This was done in an 1898 Act, which also introduced a conscience clause that exempted parents who did not believe vaccination was efficacious or safe.
 This extended the concept of the "conscientious objector" in English law.
 A further Act in 1907 made it easier to obtain exemption.